 Spider plants are very sensitive to chlorine and fluoride in tap water which scorch the leaf tips brown.

 Therefore it is best practice to water your spider plant with rainfall as this is comparatively devoid of chemicals.
-You can also use filtered water, bottled water or just leaves a bowl of water out for 24 hours, which gives the chlorine and fluoride time to evaporate at which point the water should be safe.
+You can also use filtered water, or bottled water, or just leave a bowl of water out for 24 hours, which gives the chlorine and fluoride time to evaporate at which point the water should be safe.

-The leaf tips do not recovery from chemical sensitivity so trim them back.
+The leaf tips do not recover from chemical sensitivity so trim them back.